 Self-Care benefits everyone in the community.
 The following table illustrates the theoretical opportunities and challenges to the greater deployment of self-care from the perspective of different stakeholders.

-The challenges notwithstanding, self-care has been called the next ‘megatrend’ and presents many opportunities for all the many stakeholders in health – individuals and their families, communities, governments, healthcare professionals, industry and others.
+The challenges notwithstanding, self-care has been called the next ‘megatrend’ and presents many opportunities for all the stakeholders in health – individuals and their families, communities, governments, healthcare professionals, industry, and others.

 Patients

-Research shows that patients and consumers who take a more active role in their health decisions will live healthier lives and be more satisfied with their health care and treatments results.
+Research shows that patients and consumers who take a more active role in their health decisions will live healthier lives and be more satisfied with their health care and treatment results.

 Pharmacists